Joseph Daher

 Dr. Brett Edwards is currently a Senior Lecturer in Security and Public Policy at the University of Bath.
 He holds a wide range of interest from technology to governance and security.
 At the moment he is involved in a number of projects examining the security implications of cutting-edge biotechnology, the governance of biological and chemical…

-This week on The International Risk Podcast we discuss Chemical and Biological Warfare with Doctor Brett Edwards.
+Coordinated and Produced by Elisa Garbil This week on The International Risk Podcast we discuss Chemical and Biological Warfare with Doctor Brett Edwards.
 We discuss the history of chemical and biological warfare, explaining that it has been around for longer than we thought, and what the international risks are.
-Then we move onto the current risks, the ongoing wars, and, discuss…
+Then we move onto the current risks,…

 Destroyed Houses in Syria